o-power/sugar-app/README.md

 <h2 id="introduction">Introduction</h2>

 This project is a MongoDB-backed Flask app for sharing the sugar content of foods and drinks.
+In addition, users can complete a survey and the results of this survey advance the site owner's goal of gathering information on people's understanding of matters relating to sugar content.

 <h2 id="demo">Demo</h2>

 <h2 id="ux">UX</h2>

 ### Wireframes
+Entities
+Categories
+Foods
+Drinks
+Food Types e.g. Cheese, Cereal, Vegetable

+Recommended daily intake
+40g = 4g by 10
+Sugar in foods (g/100g or g per serving/portion, % sugar) Sugar in drinks (g/100ml or g per serving/portion, % sugar based on density of water)

 ### User Stories
 1. As a user, I want to be able to add the sugar content of foods and drinks so that I can share them with the community.
 2. As a user, I want to be able to compare the sugar content of foods and drinks so that I can choose options with a lower sugar content.